iHansy/weekend-sql-to-do-list/overview.md

     {} See if I can change buttons to not stick with bootstrap {} Center text in table cells
-    {} Match date format in input to table date.. manipulate in client.js, couldn't figure out how to do it in postgresql {} Change button sizes / spacing
+    {} Match date format in input to table date.. manipulate in client.js, couldn't figure out how to do it in postgresql {X} Change button sizes / spacing
-    {} Fix order for all no due dates
+    {X} Fix order for all no due dates
     {} Alerts for empty inputs and catch errors
-    {} Make it so table cells don't change sizes based on length of text inside {} Add alert saying task is already complete
+    {X} Make it so table cells don't change sizes based on length of text inside {} Add alert saying task is already complete
     {} Add placeholder / input due date

+Even more extras
+    {} When complete, stripe through everything but complete status, change complete to green text, red for incomplete {} IF TIME left.
+Look into adding a 3rd in progress status

+Where to add sweet alerts
+{} catch error in adding task, client.js
+{} Alert for empty task input

+ENDING IF TIME
+{} Fix footer created by Hans Accola